|Diversity Programs & Resources|

 Dr. Shirley Malcom, Director, AAAS Education and Human Resources Programs (EHR), and Dr. Daryl Chubin, Director, Center for Advancing Science & Engineering Capacity at AAAS, each served as a co-project director and contributor for this handbook.
 They are longtime friends of the National Postdoctoral Association (NPA).

-The Diversity Fellowships list was compiled by the Diversity Officers of the NPA as a resource for underrepresented postdoc groups.
+Check out http://www.minoritypostdoc.org/view/resources.html#DivPD and other Diversity Fellowships list compiled by NPA as a resource for underrepresented postdoc groups.

 Many institutions understand the benefits of diversity and would like to enhance diversity among its students, faculty and staff, including postdocs.
 This has been easier to accomplish in certain fields, yet the science, technology, engineering, and math (STEM) fields lag behind.
 There have been some positive changes at the level of diversifying the students in the STEM fields, but this is not translating into diversification at the faculty level.
 The long-term goal is to increase the diversity of STEM faculty.
 In order to do that, steps need to be taken to ensure that a pipeline of individuals can progress through undergraduate programs into graduate programs through a postdoctoral position and into a tenured faculty position.
 In order to move qualified individuals through the pipeline these primary components are essential 1) recruitment 2) retention and 3) preparation for the next phase.